supercoder-lab/supercoder-lab/README.md

 Familiar with solidity/rust, smart contract, DAPP, NFT market place, NFT game, ICO, IDO events and mastered MERN, MEAN and LAMP stack web application, website development, Flutter mobile app development.

 Working on this area for more than 15 years so far and I value my skills and time to the top.
-I can cooperate for your project's success and to archive yor idea.
+I can cooperate for your project's success and to archive your idea.

-Contact to me to discuss more.
+Contact me to discuss more.

  <div>
   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/raw/master/code.gif?raw=true" width="500" height="320" />